A topic from the subject of Inorganic Chemistry in Chemistry.

 Oxidation States

-In chemistry, the oxidation state of an atom is the net positive or negative charge that an atom would have if the electrons in its chemical bonds were assigned to the atoms according to a set of rules.
-Oxidation states are used to keep track of the changes in the oxidation numbers of atoms during chemical reactions.
-The sum of the oxidation states of all the atoms in a compound is zero.
+In chemistry, the oxidation state (or oxidation number) of an atom is a hypothetical charge assigned to an atom in a molecule or ion, representing the number of electrons it has gained or lost compared to its neutral state.
+These numbers are used to keep track of electron transfers during chemical reactions.
+The sum of the oxidation states of all atoms in a neutral compound is zero, while in an ion, it equals the charge of the ion.
 Oxidation states are denoted by Roman numerals in parentheses after the element symbol.
-For example, the oxidation state of oxygen is -2 in water (H2O).
+For example, the oxidation state of oxygen in water (H2O) is -II.

 Key Points

-• Oxidation states are used to keep track of the changes in the oxidation numbers of atoms during chemical reactions.
+• Oxidation states track electron changes during chemical reactions.

-• The sum of the oxidation states of all the atoms in a compound is zero.
+• The sum of oxidation states in a neutral compound is zero; in an ion, it equals the ion's charge.

 Main Concepts